 The minor consists of theoretical and problem-based courses and experiential learning projects including internships, volunteer work, and service learning and/or venues for the public dissemination for the work being done within the program.

-In the minor, students begin with core courses (taught with an interdisciplinary perspective), move on to other courses (established in related departments), and finish with a capstone course.
+In the minor, students begin with core courses (taught with an interdisciplinary perspective), move on to develop critical thinking skills in more advanced courses (established in related departments), apply skills and knowledge through community participation, and finish with a reflective capstone course.

-- SSC 2000: Democratic Participation and Social Justice or
+- SJUS 2000: Democratic Participation and Social Justice or

-- HUM 2000: Social Justice: Theories, Narratives, and Technologies
+- SJUS 2010: Social Justice: Theories, Narratives, and Technologies

-- 9 hours of upper division coursework in the humanities and social sciences (from at least 2 disciplines) from an approved list
+- Three Upper Division Courses (9 credit hours) in the humanities and social sciences (from at least 2 disciplines) from an approved list.

-- One 3-hour experiential learning component involving work in the community, a reflective component and some type of public dissemination.
+- One Experiential Learning Component (3 credit hours) involving work in the community, a reflective component and some type of public dissemination.

-- One capstone seminar SSC 4000 Social Justice Capstone Course that provides opportunities to further reflect upon the experiential learning projects and student group projects.
+- One Capstone Course (3 credit hours) that provides opportunities to further reflect upon the experiential learning projects and student group projects.

 - Develop skills in critical thinking, oral and written discourse, and problem solving so that they can reflect on their own moral values and civic responsibilities